 Don’t be the one who didn’t know what you didn’t know

-Top-notch reporting with fraud detection analytics isn’t a “nice to have” anymore.
+Top-notch reporting with fraud detection analytics isn’t just “nice to have” anymore.
 It’s a necessity.
-Your job might depend upon it.
-Find out what’s really under the hood of your tax systems, and supplement with additional analytics as needed.
+Millions of dollars, and even your job, might depend on it.
+Find out what’s really under the hood of your tax systems and supplement with additional analytics as needed.

-About the Author
+About the author

 - Article Putting an end to pay and chaseSophisticated technology-driven approaches can not only root out fraud in social benefits programs, but find it before payment is made.
 A proactive approach can reduce the 5 to 7 percent of government dollars that end up in fraudsters’ pockets.